andykee/lentil/docs/user/fundamentals/wavefront_error.rst

 -----------------------------------
-By default, all of Lentil's Zernike functions place the center of the coordinate system at the centroid of the supplied mask with its axes aligned with Lentil's :ref:`user.coordinate_system`.
+By default, all of Lentil's Zernike functions place the center of the coordinate system at the centroid of the supplied mask with its axes aligned with Lentil's :ref:`user.fundamentals.coordinates`.
 This works as expected for the vast majority of needs, but in some cases it may be desirable to manually define the coordinate system.
 This is accomplished by using :func:`~lentil.zernike_coordinates` to compute ``rho`` and ``theta``, and providing these definitions to the appropriate Zernike function.
 For